Meridian Credit Union

 Looking over historical mortgage rates is the best way to understand which mortgage terms attract lower rates.
 They also make it easier to understand whether rates are currently higher or lower than they have been in the past.

-Here are the lowest 5-year fixed rates in Canada for the last several years, compared to several other types of mortgage rates.
+Here are the lowest 5-year fixed rates of the year in Canada for the last several years, compared to several other types of mortgage rates.

 Source: Ratehub Historical Rate Chart